kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 `vagrant up` installs all the necessary packages into the Vagrant vm, such as python, postgres, virtualenvwrapper, etc.

 Note: The project will be situated with a standard Python virtual environment (which is different from the Vagrant virtual machine!).
-All project dependencies are installed in the context of a Python virtual envirnment, which in turn runs inside the Vagrant virtual machine.
+All project dependencies are installed in the context of a Python virtual envirnment, which in turn is hosted by the Vagrant virtual machine.

 If a message appears that the port is already being used, open `<project-root>/alliance-community/Vagrantfile` and change host port numbers in the following lines:
 ```